ZhengmingHu/SPLASH-3-RISCV/README.md

 working directory, so it is recommended to change the working directory to the benchmark folder before executing it.

+## Building and Running Splash-3 on RISC-V Platform
+setup the correct absolute directory for the spec root `make build` cross compile
+`make run` run
+the number of processors used can be modified by changing `nproc` in Makefile

 ## Different Versions

 The first release of Splash-3 is tagged as `v3.0`.
 Small fixes might be